Modern Slavery Statement

 - Health and Safety policy and procedures to ensure we provide a healthy working environment where we take all reasonable steps to prevent injury and illness to our employees, visitors and contractors.

-Additionally, we have 5 employee networks: the Women’s Network, Menopause and Health Network, LGBT+ network, Disability and Neurodiversity Network and Multi-Cultural Open Network.
+Additionally, we have 6 employee networks: the Women’s Network, Menopause and Health Network, LGBT+ network, Disability and Neurodiversity Network, Multi-Cultural Open Network and Parents Network.
 These networks aim to further support our goal of fostering an inclusive workplace culture while addressing the needs of our diverse workforce.

 These networks play a vital role in creating a workplace where everyone feels valued, supported and empowered to succeed.